+Stretching the anchor step in west coast swing can be difficult.
 The stretch, of elasticity, of west coast swing is one of the defining characteristics of the dance.
 Learning how to stretch the &a1 before each pattern is an essential skill to master in order to understand the connection of the dance.

 With a partner, connect in anchor position and put your weight on the your non-anchor foot (leader’s left, follower’s right).
 You are about to do an anchor, slowly.

 Take the first step of the anchor triple with your weight on the ball of your anchor foot.
 (Let’s say this is a six-count pattern, so you are stepping count 5).
 As you replace your weight onto the forward foot for count 5&, again place your weight on the ball of the foot.
 Finally, step on the ball of your back foot on count 6.